 “Never free of controversy, an independent press has often inflamed differing opinions.
 But it has helped ensure that the public considered a common set of events and had a generalized understanding of common facts.”

 What Smith referred to was the decline of the U.S. news industry in recent years, as newsroom revenue has fallen by more than 70 percent and jobs by more than 2,000.
-Smith cited Microsoft’s own internal studies published in a pre-election October 2020 blog post by Mary Snapp, Vice President Strategic Initiatives at Microsoft and a Pew Research study that showed 53% percent of adults surveyed get their news either “often” or “sometimes” from social media sites to support his statements.
+Smith cited Microsoft’s own internal studies published in a pre-election October 2020 blog post by Mary Snapp, Vice President Strategic Initiatives at Microsoft, and a Pew Research study that showed 53% percent of adults surveyed to get their news either “often” or “sometimes” from social media sites to support his statements.

 “Part of what feeds the interest in social media sites – and search engines as well – is the ability to scroll and see headlines generated by traditional news outlets.”
 Smith further referenced a Newsmedia Alliance study that showed Google rakes in more than $4.5 billion annually “from crawling and scraping news publishers’ content – without paying the publishers for that use…Google is tailoring its products – ramping up its use of news – to keep users in the Google ecosystem.”